countable-web/open-source-corporation/README.md

-# Countable INC Operations Manual
+# Countable Web Productions Inc Operations Manual

 ## What Is This?